bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/filters.rst

 A filter can take a great many different forms.

-.. note:: A scale is a type of filter, but is :ref:`discussed in its own section <cartography.ysld.reference.scale>`.
+.. note:: A scale is a type of filter, but is :ref:`discussed separately <cartography.ysld.reference.scale>`.

 .. note:: For more information, please see the `GeoTools CQL documentation <http://docs.geotools.org/stable/userguide/library/cql/ecql.html>`_ and `GeoServer CQL tutorial <../../../geoserver/tutorials/cql/cql_tutorial.html>`_.

 .. warning:: TEST INTERNAL LINK

 .. warning:: WHAT ABOUT ELSE?